GabeCordo/acyclic-networks-depreciated/docs/reference.md

 #### Data Transfer
 Request and Response packet transfer is not always a strait-forward task.
-When dealing with routing packets over a complex network the notions of packet-loss (The Two General's Problem) and over-sized plaintexts need to come into account during the design process.
+When dealing with routing packets over a complex network the notions of packet-loss (The Two General's Problem) and over-sized plain-texts need to come into account during the design process.

 * Packet Loss
-We can experience packet-loss as a result of compensating for over-sized plainttext issues and low-internet speeds.
+We can experience packet-loss as a result of compensating for over-sized plaint-text issues and low-internet speeds.
     * scmp implements the error code **2** which is thrown when packet-transfer exceeds 5 seconds.
-    * the timeout value can be changed as the parameter latency_timout
+    * the timeout value can be changed as the parameter latency-timeout

 * Over-sized Plaintext

 RSA Encryption requires plaintext to be maximum 256 bytes long, if the plaintext exceeds the byte length we need to break-up the text into various packets and encrypt them individually.
-As a result, the protocol requires an N number of data-packet transfers concluded by a end of transfer (EOT) characters '<<'.
+As a result, the protocol requires an N number of data-packet transfers concluded by an end of transfer (EOT) characters '<<'.
 If the latency between each socket is not the same, we can run into errors.

 -> Valid Transfers